RubixTheSlime/HLPtool/README.md

 ```

 # Lua Scripting
-Possibly the most exciting new feature, you can perform a lot of automated solving using lua scripts.
+Possibly the most exciting new feature, you can perform a lot of automated solving using lua scripts (Lua 5.4 to be exact).
 See `test/test.lua` for a few examples on how to do this, and what options are available.
 Running it is simple:
 ```ShellSession
 $ ./hlpt lua test/test.lua
 [several lines of output]